mozilla-mobile/android-components/components/service/glean/docs/metrics/adding-new-metrics.md

 # Adding new metrics

-All metrics that your application collects must be defined in a `metrics.yaml` file.
-This file should be at the root of the application module (the same directory as the `build.gradle` file you updated).
+All metrics that your project collects must be defined in a `metrics.yaml` file.
+This file should be at the root of the application or library module (the same directory as the `build.gradle` file you updated).
 The format of that file is documented [here](https://mozilla.github.io/glean_parser/metrics-yaml.html).